 - Chopping board and knife

-To make this low FODMAP homemade tartar sauce, I whisk together the following ingredients in a small bowl until well combined:
+To make this low FODMAP tartar sauce, I whisk together the following ingredients in a small bowl until well combined:

 - Dairy-free mayo - I'm providing the Amazon link for reference, but this one can be found cheaper at Costco.